ncarlier/webhookd/README.md

 $ # create passwd file the user 'api'
 $ htpasswd -B -c .htpasswd api
 ```
-This command will ask for a password and store it in the htpawsswd file.
+This command will ask for a password and store it in the htpasswd file.

 By default, the daemon will try to load the `.htpasswd` file.
 But you can override this behavior by specifying the location of the file: